housingforall/housingforall.github.io/_pages/about.md

 My research interests span the rental housing sector, housing financialization, urban sociology, and migration studies.
 I investigate these topics across multiple scales—from examining tenants' well-being and residential choices to analyzing how institutional investment in rental markets shapes urban inequality.

 Currently, I lead the FINRENT project as an NWO Rubicon Fellow and have been awarded a Marie Skłodowska-Curie Fellowship for my comparative study of foreign real estate investment across 50 countries.
-I also serve as Associate Editor for the Journal of Urban Management and Humanities & Social Sciences Communications.
+I also serve as Associate Editor for the *Journal of Urban Management* and *Humanities & Social Sciences Communications*.

 **Contact**